General Terms & Conditions

 Article 8 - Term, Billing and Payment

-8.6 By subscribing to the SaaS-platform, the Customer gives Cheqroom the right to charge Customer’s credit card, or bill Customer via other payment methods, for license fees connected with the SaaS-platform such as renewal fees or fees for Professional Services.
-For any change in the license fee due to requested additional services by the Customer, Cheqroom will automatically charge the Customer’s credit card that they provided or bill the Customer via other payment methods for the new rate on the next billing cycle.
+8.10 By subscribing to the Platform, the Customer gives Cheqroom the right to charge Customer’s credit card, or bill Customer via other payment methods, for the Subscription Fees and, where appropriate, the fees for any Professional Services ordered.
+For any change in the Subscription Fee due to requested additional services by the Customer, Cheqroom will automatically charge the Customer’s credit card that they provided or bill the Customer via other payment methods for the new rate on the next billing cycle.

-8.7 All undisputed invoices (or parts thereof) must be paid and payment must be received within thirty (30) days after the invoice date.
-Disputes must be notified by registered mail (containing the reason for such disputes) within ten (10) business days after the invoice date, failure to do so shall result in the invoice being deemed accepted by Customer.
+8.11 All undisputed invoices (or parts thereof) must be paid and payment must be received within thirty (30) days after the invoice date.
+Disputes must be notified in writing to [email protected] (containing the reason for such disputes) within ten (10) business days after the invoice date.
+Failure to do so shall result in the invoice being deemed accepted by Customer.

 Article 9 - Termination